-Hall-based Living-Learning communities are open primarily to first and second year students, with two resident assistants serving a floor community of 40 students.
-Faculty mentors partner with each floor in an effort to help students foster deep learning.
+Hall-based Living-Learning communities are open primarily to first and second year students, with one or two resident assistants serving a floor community of 40 students.
+Faculty or staff mentors partner with each floor in an effort to help students foster deep learning.
 Space is limited, and an additional application is required.

 You will thrive in this community if you are interested in environmental stewardship or outdoor recreation—or if you’re somewhere in between.
 Whether canoeing the Pine River or tapping sugar maples around campus your lab will be the outdoors.
 Your floor community will be your adventure partners and your stewardship collaborators.
 Caring for the world and each other are high values in this community.